Table of Contents

 Theme Translation

-To use a language other than English, go to Admin > General > PUBLICATION INFO > Publication Language and enter the ISO Code.
+To use a language other than English, go to Settings > General > PUBLICATION INFO and enter the ISO code into the Publication Language field.

 The following is a list of the available theme languages with the code to use.